WordPress/openverse/documentation/projects/proposals/additional_search_views/20230719-implementation_plan_additional_search_views.md

 selected creator, sorted by date added to Openverse.

-Frontend allows to browse media items by a selected creator, source, or with a selected tag.
+Frontend allows to browse media items by a selected creator, source, or with a selected tag using URLs like `/<mediaType>/collection?tag=tagName`, `/<mediaType>/collection?source=flickr` and `/<mediaType>/collection?source=flickr&creator=Photographer`.
 These pages are indexed by search engines, have relevant SEO properties and can be shared with an attractive thumbnail and relevant data.

 The single result pages are updated to add the links to source, creator and tag collections.